Greetings, Ministry Partners!

 Support and Prayer Requests

-I thank each of you so much for your continuing support.
+I thank each of you very much for your continuing support.
 Thank you for your emails, Facebook messages, prayers, housing, and financial contributions.
-This is definitely a different lifestyle than I became accustomed to in the U.S. Thanks to God, I have adapted well.
-However, I am still not used to budgeting so carefully because there is no savings account or “next paycheck” to cover any excess spending.
-I always knew that God provided my paycheck, and I depended on Him to do that, but that dependence on His provision is much deeper now.
 If God leads you to be a part of His provision for me, you can make a tax-deductible financial contribution online through The Foundation, or, if you don’t need the deduction, you can make a non-deductible donation directly to me (send me a note and I’ll tell you how; this would be non-deductible for you and non-taxable for me).

-Another thing I’m not used to is not being able to freely walk where I choose because it’s not safe.
-I’ve asked before that you pray with me about this issue.
-I ask you again to please pray with me that it will be safe to walk between my home and the church building by July of next year, that the areas considered to be hazardous will become safe for everyone.
+Please continue to pray with me that it will be safe to walk between my home and the church building by July of next year (one year after One Nation One Day and six months after the new president takes office), that the areas considered to be hazardous will become safe for everyone.

 Please remember when you shop online that if you buy through the links on my website, you’ll be supporting my ministry.
 Amazon.com and ChristianBook.com both pay me a small fee for purchases made through my links.

 If you would like to be one of my prayer partners and haven’t signed up for my prayer partners’ mailing list, please do so here: http://eepurl.com/wVcB5.